microsoftgraph/microsoft-graph-docs/api-reference/beta/resources/organizationalbranding.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Organizations can customize their Azure AD sign-in pages, which appear when users sign in to the organization's tenant-specific apps, such as https://outlook.com/contoso.com , or when passing a domain variable, such as https://passwordreset.microsoftonline.com/?whr=contoso.com .
-Also as an ISV developer, they can read the company's branding information, and customize their app experience and tailor it specifically for the signed-in user, using their company's [branding](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/customize-branding).
+You can use this API to read a company's [branding](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/customize-branding) information to customize your app's experience specifically for your signed-in users.
+You can customize your Azure AD sign-in pages, which appear when users sign in to the your organization's tenant-specific apps, such as https://outlook.com/contoso.com , or when passing a domain variable, such as https://passwordreset.microsoftonline.com/?whr=contoso.com .

-Companies can add different multiple branding based on locale.
+You can also add multiple branding based on locale.
 Locale serves as a key in all requests.
+Locale is a [ISO-639](https://www.iso.org/standard/4767.html) language code that determines branding language.

 NOTE: The custom branding won't immediately appear when users go to sites such as, www.office.com .
 Instead, users have to enter their username before their customized branding appears.